Student Health and Welfare

-- The U.S. flu.gov School Planning Web Site provides information about H1N1 (swine) and H5N1 (bird) flu, with answers to frequently asked questions; vaccination basics; food safety; and related tool kits, checklists, and forms.
+- The U.S. flu.gov School Planning Website provides information about seasonal flu, pandemic flu, H5N1 (bird flu), with answers to frequently asked questions; vaccination basics; food safety; and related tool kits, checklists, and forms.

 - The DSHS School Spinal Screening Guidelines provide information about screening students for spinal curves at particular intervals.